 In rural areas and in former industrial or agricultural buildings, timber framed, ledged and braced or boarded doors are usually the most suitable - simple, well proportioned and robust.
-Panelled doors are suitable in Georgian and Victorian buildings.
-When replacing inferior modern doors look for suitable original examples from adjacent buildings for reference.
+Panelled doors are suitable in Georgian and Victorian doors look for suitable original examples from adjacent buildings for reference.
 Avoid plastic or chrome numerals, letter boxes and knockers - solid brass or black iron are more appropriate.
-Solid brass numerals, knockers, letter plates and knobs are appropriate on 18th and 19th century houses.
+Solid brass houses.

-Black japanned thumb latches are suitable on small rural cottages.
-Pressed steel doors are strong and most appropriate for outbuildings, large sheds and temporary structures where additional security is important.
+are suitable on small rural cottages.
+Pressed steel doors are strong and most appropriate for outbuildings, large sheds security is important.